AngangGuo/blog/content/posts/2022/How to get client IP information.md

 * `69.158.251.18`: ipinfo.io, ip2location.io, etc.
 * `207.102.244.236`: whatismyipaddress.com, showmyip.com, etc.

-It's caused by using different route to different services:
+It's caused by using different route to different services.
+One route from Vancouver, CA goes to California, USA, another route is from Vancouver, CA goes to Ottawa, CA. See the trace route below for details.
 ```
 G:\>tracert ipinfo.io